 St Mary's College Ipswich has always been an active & encouraging community, where all are welcomed and supported to succeed.

-Our story began 160 years ago when the Sisters of Mercy arrived in Ipswich, persuaded by a group of Catholic citizens from Ipswich to come and educate the region's children.
+Our story began over 160 years ago when the Sisters of Mercy arrived in Ipswich, persuaded by a group of Catholic citizens from Ipswich to come and educate the region's children.
 A small band of the Sisters of Mercy, including Mother Vincent Whitty and Sister Jane Gorry sailed up the Bremer River from Brisbane on the SS Saddler on 1 May 1863.
 The Sisters of Mercy were prepared to travel to Ipswich and open a school when others were daunted by the thought.
 St Mary's was founded, then, with courage and compassion.

 With enrolment numbers growing, in 1874, the foundation stone of Mercy Convent was laid on the school grounds.
 Though financial hardship delayed its completion, in 1884 the Sisters of Mercy took up residence in Mercy Convent, their home for the next 133 years.
 From here, the sisters established the foundation of Catholic Education in the south east region.